 Wondering if an online school might be a good fit for your child?
 Some kids thrive in an online setting.
 But online schools tend to have much lower graduation rates than traditional schools.
-And researchers are concerned kids with IEPs and 504 plans might not be getting enough supports and services in online schools.
+And researchers are concerned kids with IEPs and might not be getting enough supports and services in online schools.

 Here are some questions you can ask an online school to help get a sense of how well it can meet your child’s needs.
 It’s also important to think about your child’s temperament and how much time you can spend each day helping with online schooling.